cuvar/NoteCalc/README.md

 #### Additonal features
-- calculating needed marks for certain average
+- calculating the marks that you need for reaching a certain average
-  - when typing "b" or "best" in input field "text"
+  1. access this mode with typing `b` or `best` in the input field `text`
-  - type in the wanted average in the input field "limit"
+  2. enter the average you want in the input field `limit"
-  - the output shows the needed marks for the wanted average
+  3. the output shows the needed marks for the wanted average